 Violations/Sanctions(continued)

-Additionally, the student athlete will participate for six (6) consecutive weeks in a counseling/assistance program at the expense of the parent/guardian.3 The counseling process must begin within one (1) week after the notification of the positive test result.
+Additionally, the student athlete will participate for six (6) consecutive weeks in a counseling/assistance program at the expense of the parent/guardian.3 The counseling process must begin within one (1) week after the notification of the positive test result, or as soon as reasonably possible based on availability of a counselor/therapist.
 The Board must approve the counselor and/or the counseling agency.
 Notification of attendance at the counseling sessions must be submitted each week to the Principal/designee.
 If the weekly requirement is not fulfilled, the student athlete will not be allowed to participate in contests until the six (6) consecutive weekly counseling sessions have been fulfilled.

 Furthermore, the student will undergo weekly urinalysis testing at the expense of the parent/guardian for six (6) consecutive weeks.1 Testing must begin within one (1) week after notification of the positive test result.
 Official notification of the urinalysis results must be submitted weekly to the Principal/designee.
 If this requirement is not fulfilled, the student will not be allowed to participate until each weekly urinalysis is completed.
 Submission of a positive test will result in a second violation (See section titled "Second Violation.").